-When you return to the workplace or your home after treatment, it’s common to have some fear or anxiety about the reactions from others.
+When you return to the workplace or your home after treatment, it’s common to have some fear or anxiety about others’ reactions.

 What will people say about you?
 Will they treat you differently?
 Fear can paralyze you—keeping you from making progress on your recovery journey.

-Treatment aims to address your fears and help you learn ways to cope with them when return to your normal routine.
+Treatment aims to address your fears and help you learn ways to cope with them when returning to your routine.

-Forgiving yourself and trying to make amends with loved ones will give you the opportunity to start fresh with a clean slate after treatment.
+Forgiving yourself and trying to make amends with loved ones will allow you to start fresh with a clean slate after treatment.

 Shame is a powerful feeling that can make you feel like something is wrong with you.
-You might isolate yourself from other human contact because you feel unworthy of love.
-Shame damages your self esteem and can cause you to retreat from support when you need it most.
+You might isolate yourself from another human contact because you feel unworthy of love.
+Shame damages your self-esteem and can cause you to retreat from support when you need it most.